ericataneja1/Projects/README.md

 **Possible Business Actions:**
 - Optimizing inventory and marketing strategies for peak demand in Q4 to maximize revenue.
 - Targeting underperforming states with marketing and promotional efforts to boost sales.
-- Analysing sales dips in certain quarters to understand potential causes and address demand fluctuations.
+- Analyzing sales dips in certain quarters to understand potential causes and address demand fluctuations.

 ---